rarozayy/lottery/README.md

-# Basic Sample Hardhat Project

-creation and implementation of a smart contract in solidity imitating the principle of a game of chance, here a lottery, using hardhat tasks.
+creation and implementation of a smart contract in solidity imitating the principle of a game of chance, here a lottery, using hardhat tasks

 ### Hardhat useful commands

 - Compile smart contracts